• Skip to main content

 • Apple printable (scroll down towards bottom of this post to find download)

-We did this activity as a group, so we taped 2 long pieces of bubble wrap on either side of our table.
+We did this activity as a group, so we taped two long pieces of bubble wrap on either side of our table.
 We first taped white butcher paper under the bubble wrap in case the rollers went off the bubble wrap, but that’s up to you.

 If doing this as an individual activity, you will only need 1 piece of bubble wrap, and probably not as long.